gavinmcfarland/wisp/README.md

 ### Install

-This is library has not been published to npm yet.
+This library has not been published to npm yet.
 So install it from github.

 ```shell
 npm install github:gavinmcfarland/wisp